How a Redis Cache Key Missing One Field Leaked Client Data Across Tenants for 72 Hours

 └──────────────────────────────────────────┘

-The caching helper had been written before multi-tenancy was added to the platform.
-When the tenant layer was bolted on, the database queries were updated correctly — but the cache key builder was never touched.
+The caching helper was written before multi-tenancy was added to the platform.
+When the tenant layer was bolted on later, the database queries were updated correctly.
+The cache key builder was never touched.
+Nobody remembered it existed.

 # BEFORE — tenant-blind cache key